-- Functional and non-functional requirements (FRs & NFRs, Level 3) were captured at a high-level using Jira epics, accompanied with a brief description and links to wireframes and designs etc, and were used to group related user stories, which we used implicitly to capture lower-level functional requirements.
-We documented NFRs as separate docs using the same approach as for technical designs (see next bullet), and also used acceptance criteria to surface them early on, though in less detail than in our docs.
+- Features and non-functional requirements (NFRs; Level 3) were captured at a high-level in Jira epics, accompanied by a brief description and links to wireframes, designs etc, and were used to group related user stories.
+We documented NFRs as separate docs using the same approach as technical designs (see next bullet), and used acceptance criteria in our user stories to help surface them early on.

-- Tasks (Level 5) were documented as subtasks of the user story parent ticket in Jira and generally took the form of to do — and not to do — lists.
+- Tasks (Level 5) were documented as subtasks of the user story parent ticket in Jira and generally took the form of lists of work in, and out of, scope.
 This added granularity to a story’s acceptance criteria and allowed us to verify that a story had been done (part of the validation step in our process).

 Let’s look at a thin vertical slice of our hierarchy from onboarding for the patient mobile app to see how the outputs turned out.
 It includes a mix of content that applies to the platform globally as well as to patient app onboarding only.